 "Looks like they took a huge piece of your arm," he said, unable to keep the concern out of his voice.
 Ron looked down at his wound and let out a pained groan.

-"Never look at an injury," he bit out.
+"Never look at an injury," he grunted.
 "Seeing it makes it hurt so much worse."

 "Big baby," Draco scoffed without any real malice before leaning over and using the appropriate healing spells on the deep cut.
 Giving the repaired arm a gentle pat, he pulled away and relaxed into his previous position.